 History of the program

-Dr. Norm Asel established dermatology at MU in 1960.
+Dr. Norm Asel established dermatology at the University of Missouri in 1960.
 We began our residency-training program in 1963 under the direction of Philip C. Anderson, MD.
-We are one of the younger programs, almost unique in our focus on small community and rural dermatology.
+We are unique in our focus on small community and rural dermatology.
 We are especially proud of our residency program that includes ten trainees and 104 graduated residents.
 More than 100 other MU medical students have developed an interest in dermatology as a lifetime career, sufficient to enter the specialty through residency programs elsewhere.
 We have accumulated an "intellectual family" of almost 200 dermatologists during these 40 years of operation.

 The University of Missouri’s Department of Dermatology residency program participates in the National Residency Match Program and takes applications for residency exclusively through the Electronic Residency Application Service (ERAS) each fall.
 Applicants interested in applying for residency, whether current medical students, international medical graduates, or previously unmatched applicants, should apply directly through ERAS.